onevcat/UniWebView-Docs/docs/guide/installation.md

   <uses-permission android:name="android.permission.INTERNET" />
   ```

 4. Other permissions.
 Depending on your use case, you may need to add more permissions to the manifest file.
-For example, you may need `ACCESS_FINE_LOCATION` if you want to use location service in web view, or `WRITE_EXTERNAL_STORAGE` if you want to choose or capture a photo to upload (since a temporary file will be created in the disk).
+For example, you may need `ACCESS_FINE_LOCATION` if you want to use location service in the web view, or `WRITE_EXTERNAL_STORAGE` if you want to choose or capture a photo to upload (since a temporary file will be created in the disk).

 ## Restarting Unity